You are here

 An unsecured computer may have problems that will also result in high bandwidth usage.
-Following are examples of possible problems:
+The following are examples of possible problems:

 - Infections by worms or viruses

-- Compromised systems running ftp, IRC, or other services o Malicious spyware programs
+- Compromised systems running ftp, IRC, or other services or malicious spyware programs

 Some activities may also use excessive wireless bandwidth.
-Following are some examples of user activities that consume high amounts of bandwidth:
+The following are some examples of user activities that consume high amounts of bandwidth:

 - Reinstalling an operating system